Our Family cycle skills sessions are now available, delivered with a Covid-safe protocol in line with government guidance.

 Every member of the training group (including accompanying adults) should be listed as attendees, which means you have consented to our terms and conditions.

-We can loan you bikes and helmets for the training if required (it is council policy that anyone aged under 18 should wear a helmet during cycle training).
+We can loan you bikes for the training if required (it is council policy that anyone aged under 18 should wear a helmet during cycle training).
 Please ask your instructor when they first contact you.

 If you are interested in booking a family cycle skills session, please complete the form below and an instructor will contact you to confirm the session.